 Could you tell us a bit about yourself?
-Where were you born and raised?
-What was it like growing up there?
+Where are you from?

 What kind of music do you create?

-How is your band different from the multiple others out there?
+What makes you different as a musician from the others out there?

-What advice do you have for aspiring musicians (singers, songwriters, guitarists, drummers, etc.)?
+What advice do you have for others who are facing adversity?